 As part of the implementation of the EU’s action plan for the circular economy adopted in 2015, the revised EU WFD gave ECHA the task to develop a database with the information on articles containing substances of Very High Concern ( SVHC) included on the candidate list.
 This being said, companies that produce, import or supply articles containing Candidate List substances have to submit information on these articles placed on the EU market to the SCIP database as from 5 January 2021.

 At REACHLaw we are committed to help companies to achieving a sustainable growth and to transitioning towards a circularity.
-Therefore, we are glad to help them to comply with the SCIP notification requirements and End of Waste criteria related obligations.
+Therefore, we are glad to help them to comply with the SCIP notification requirements.